The National Infrastructure Commission was established as an Executive Agency of HM Treasury on 24 January 2017.

 - Bridget Rosewell

-The role of the NIC is to provide advice and make independent recommendations to government on national infrastructure priorities.
+The role of the Commission is to provide advice and make independent recommendations to government on national infrastructure priorities.
 Its objectives are to: (i) support sustainable economic growth across all regions of the UK, (ii) improve competitiveness and (iii) improve quality of life.
-The NIC’s core responsibilities are to produce:
+The Commission’s core responsibilities are to produce:

-- a National Infrastructure Assessment once in every Parliament, setting out the NIC’s assessment of long-term infrastructure needs with recommendations to the government.
+- a National Infrastructure Assessment once in every Parliament, setting out the Commission’s assessment of long-term infrastructure needs with recommendations to the government.

-- specific studies on pressing infrastructure challenges as set by the government taking into account the views of the NIC and stakeholders.
+- specific studies on pressing infrastructure challenges as set by the government taking into account the views of the Commission and stakeholders.
 These studies will include recommendations to the government.

-- an annual monitoring report, taking stock of the government’s progress in areas where it has committed to taking forward recommendations of the NIC.
+- an annual monitoring report, taking stock of the government’s progress in areas where it has committed to taking forward recommendations of the National Infrastructure Commission.

-The NIC carries out its work in line with a remit set by government, but within the context of that remit has sole responsibility for its reports and recommendations.
+The Commission carries out its work in line with a remit set by government, but within the context of that remit has sole responsibility for its reports and recommendations.

 Oversight Board and Audit and Risk Assurance Committee

-The NIC’s Oversight Board was established on 31 July 2017 to supervise the NIC’s financial management and administrative functions.
-The role of the Oversight Board is to ensure the NIC has the staff and support it needs to enable it to provide high quality advice to the government and to provide assurance that effective internal control and risk management systems are in place.
+The National Infrastructure Commission’s Oversight Board was established on 31 July 2017 to supervise the Commission’s financial management and administrative functions.
+The role of the Oversight Board is to ensure the Commission has the staff and support it needs to enable it to provide high quality advice to the government and to provide assurance that effective internal control and risk management systems are in place.
 An audit and risk assurance committee (ARAC) of the Oversight Board was established on 3 October 2017 to support the board in discharging its responsibilities in relation to issues of risk, control and governance, and of associated assurances

 The Oversight Board consists of the Chair of the Commission, a representative of the Treasury, appropriate executive members including the Chief Executive, and non-executive members who may either be Commissioners nominated by the Chair, or external members appointed by the Chair.
 The current members of the Oversight Board are: